fulmicoton/fulmicoton.github.io/_posts/2014-09-27-polynomials.markdown

 # Finding a berlekamp polynomial

 Now how do we find such a polynomial B?
-First you need to notice that the squaring application $q$ is linear.
+First you need to notice that the squaring application $q$ for polynomials with binary coefficients is linear.

 You can get convince about that easily by developing :